Seven Sinners (1925 film)

 Seven Sinners is a 1925 American black-and-white silent comedy crime film directed by Lewis Milestone and written by Milestone and Darryl F. Zanuck.
 The film was produced by Warner Bros.
 Pictures.

 Although Milestone had directed short training films for the U.S. War Department in 1918 and 1919, and acted as assistant director on the 1921 William A. Seiter film The Foolish Age, this was his feature film directorial debut.

 Plot

-Burglars Molly Brian (Marie Prevost) and Joe Hagney (John Patrick) break into the Vickers mansion on Long Island and loot the safe but are caught in the act by another crook, Jerry Winters (Clive Brook), who takes the money from them.
-The three are confronted by Pious Joe McDowell (Claude Gillingwater) and his wife Mamie (Mathilde Brundage), also crooks, but who assert themselves as friends of the Vickers family.
+Burglars Molly Brian and Joe Hagney break into the Vickers mansion on Long Island and loot the safe but are caught in the act by another crook, Jerry Winters, who takes the money from them.
+The three are confronted by Pious Joe McDowell and his wife Mamie, also crooks, but who assert themselves as friends of the Vickers family.
 Molly, Joe, and Jerry introduce themselves in turn as Vickers' household servants.
-A doctor (Dan Mason) arrives with his patient (Heinie Conklin) and quarantines the house.
+A doctor arrives with his patient and quarantines the house.
 Unknown to the first five, the Doctor and patient are also crooks who use the ruse of a "quarantine" as part of their own methodology.
 During the brief quarantine, Molly ends up falling in love with Jerry and the two pledge to go straight.
-When the police (Fred Kelsey) finally arrive, Pious Joe takes responsibility for the robbery so that Molly and Jerry can escape.
+When the police finally arrive, Pious Joe takes responsibility for the robbery so that Molly and Jerry can escape.